hschneider/neutralino-ext-python/README.md

   ]
 ```

-When including the extension in your own project, make sure that your config file contains this:
+When including the extension in your own project, make sure that your config contains this whitelist:
 ```json
   "nativeAllowList": [
     "app.*",